Lynch08/pands-problem-sheet/README.md

 ###### Credit: Sweigart, A. (2005).
 Automate the boring stuff with python.
 In Decision Support Systems.
 Pages 45 - 50

 # Task 5 (Wk6)
-## Squareroot.py
+## squareroot.py and squareroot2.py
-### A programme so when you input a number it will return the square root using Newtons method
+### A programme so when you input a number it will return the square root using Newtons method using a function

-## Code:
+##### Note: I added a second way of doing this task that that would loop to precision as per feedback - and added error handling

+## Code for loop to set amount of iterations:
 ```py
 newt = input("Number to get square root of:" )